skypilot-org/skypilot/llm/ollama/README.md

 ```
 </details>

-You can also get the full YAML file [here](https://github.com/skypilot-org/skypilot/tree/master/llm/ollama/ollama.yaml).
+You can also get the full YAML [here](https://github.com/skypilot-org/skypilot/tree/master/llm/ollama/ollama.yaml).

 ## Serving Llama2 with a CPU instance
 Start serving Llama2 on a 4 CPU instance with the following command: